PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks/Lecture/english.md

     }
 ```

-We need to multiply the noise value by some height value so that our terrain has hills higher than 1 block.
+We need to multiply the noise value by some height value so that our terrain has hills higher than 1 voxel.
 We chose to multiply by our chunk size so that the highest possible height is the same as the chunk height, and so that if we change our chunk size the max height changes to.
 We check if a voxel's y position is less than the noise value, if it is then return true.

 Now when drawing voxel's in our for loop we can check if we should draw the voxel or not.